biolink/biolink-model/docs/ModelToDiseaseMixin.md

-# Class: model to disease mixin
+# Type: model to disease mixin

 This mixin is used for any association class for which the subject (source node) plays the role of a 'model', in that it recapitulates some features of the disease in a way that is useful for studying the disease outside a patient carrying the disease

 URI: [biolink:ModelToDiseaseMixin](https://w3id.org/biolink/vocab/ModelToDiseaseMixin)

 ![img](images/ModelToDiseaseMixin.png)